OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 ### Communication to customers
 The communication to customers is a sensitive topic.
 Here the customer needs to be informed what happened and if any of his data is affected.
-The communication is important to gain trust back from the customers that the organisation can handle the incident properly.
+The communication is important to gain trust back from the customers that the organization can handle the incident properly.
 Also, your publicity in the media is affected by that.
 A notification about an incident should be honest and clear for the customers.
 The fastest way to inform the customers about this incident can be through e-mail as most of the time the e-mail is known in a cloud solution.
 In the e-mail the incident should be explained